 Settlement agreements without court orders function as binding contracts based on mutual consent, enforceable through traditional contract law rather than judicial sanction.
 Challenges arise due to limited remedies without court endorsement, complicating enforcement and reducing options like contempt proceedings.
 Alternative dispute resolution methods, such as mediation and arbitration, offer practical, cost-effective pathways to compliance.
 Remedies for breaches typically involve damages or specific performance, while clear drafting and proactive monitoring enhance adherence.
-Further exploration addresses strategies and legal considerations to secure effective enforcement.
+This article addresses strategies and legal considerations to secure effective enforcement of settlement agreements.

 Key Takeaways